 The main exporting partners: Ukraine (14%), Belarus (14%), India (12%), the Netherlands (9%), Turkey (6%), Kazakhstan (5%), Finland (5%), the United States (4%), Hong Kong (4%), China (3%).

 The main importing partners: Germany (17%), China (12%), France (7%), The Czech Republic (6%), Italy (6%), Belarus (5%), Austria (3%), the Netherlands (3%), the United States (3%), Spain (3%).

 In 2018 the intensity of visits of foreign delegations to the Nizhny Novgorod Region and the interest of foreign business has increased, the geography of the countries — foreign economic partners of the region has expanded.

-39 foreign delegations including 10 heads of diplomatic missions of foreign countries to Russia visited the Nizhny Novgorod Region which is almost 50% higher as compared to the same period of the previous year.
-Also the number of representatives of the diplomatic corps arriving to the region has increased by 2.
+In 2018 94 foreign delegations (total amount 550 people) including 16 heads of diplomatic missions of foreign countries to Russia visited the Nizhny Novgorod Region which is almost 10% higher as compared to the previous year.
+Also the number of representatives of the diplomatic corps arriving to the region has increased by one third (to 101 people).